hofmannu/yamct/README.md

 This is my attempt to build a Monte Carlo simulation toolbox featuring CUDA acceleration on NVIDIA cards, a friendly user interface based on the amazing `ImGui` project, handling multilayered tissues with elegance, geometry creation on the fly and directly from the GUI, and export to datatypes readable from different software like Python, MATLAB, etc. through the established `h5` standard.
 The simulations are performed voxel by voxel relying on Code extensively tested on the CPU.

+Documentation is lacking for now.
+Lazy programmers often say that an intuitive user interface does not require too much documentation.

 ![Main interface of YAMCT](https://hofmannu.org/wp-content/uploads/2020/12/yamct-1024x795.jpg "Main interface")

 # Installation